davidrmiller/biosim4/rearchitect.md

 # Peeps & Grid

 * think about how Peeps interacts with Grid and Indiv
+* also how an Indiv behaviour is a combination of its position on the grid, its neural network & the pheremones, Indiv uses global Grid instance, should it have a reference?

 * grid is used directly to understand the game area

-* spawnNewGeneration should be a Peeps method?
+* spawnNewGeneration should be a Peeps method? or a builder class method?

 * Peeps::drainMoveQueue